The "Clear One"

 Our Guiding Principles

-• Every student regardless of age is equipped with a unique set of skills and strengths that can be fostered in different post-secondary pathways
+Every student, regardless of age, is equipped with a unique set of skills and strengths that can be fostered in the right environments.

 Our Why